 Proposal for a review of the Commission’s data needs and collection programs

-WCPFC-SC13-2017/EB-WP-
+WCPFC-SC13-2017/ST-WP-07

+Rev. 1 (14 August 2018)

 Forum Fisheries Agency Members

 Executive Summary

 FFA Members endorse the report of the 3rd ERandEM working group and thank the chair for the excellent leadership and efforts supporting progress on e-reporting and e-monitoring.
 In order to move this issue forward, PNA and FFA members have called for an holistic review of the data needs of the Commission against the data collection and verification programs that we have.